-Lauren Gilman is a training and technical assistance expert with extensive knowledge of public health, school health, mental health promotion, and youth violence prevention.
-She has provided data-informed guidance for state and local efforts in monitoring youth violence prevention and school-based mental health and violence prevention programs.
+Lauren Gilman is a training and technical assistance expert with extensive knowledge of public health, school health, mental health promotion, opioid and substance abuse prevention, and youth violence prevention.
+She has provided data-informed guidance for state and local efforts in monitoring opioid and substance abuse prevention, youth violence prevention, and school-based mental health and violence prevention programs.

 As director of the Massachusetts Technical Assistance Partnership for Prevention (MassTAPP), Gilman offers strategic planning, program implementation, coalition building, and sustainability support to coalitions throughout Massachusetts.
 She also plans and facilitates professional trainings on high-need topics, including overdose prevention, prescription drug misuse, under-age drinking prevention, policy change, stigma, cultural and linguistic competence, and communications planning.